My Cat Has a Heart Murmur - Causes, Symptoms and Treatment

 A heart murmur is caused by turbulent flow of blood across a heart valve within the organ or from one of the large blood vessels exiting the heart.
 This flow causes an abnormal noise which can be detected via cardiac auscultation using a stethoscope.
 The heart makes various normal sounds which indicate proper organ functioning, but a murmur can interfere with these sounds.

-During a normal heartbeat, we should be able to detect sounds such as the S1 ‘lub’ sound, caused by the opening of the aortic and pulmonary valves and closing of the atrioventricular valves.
-We can also hear the S2 ‘dub’ sounds which is the opening of the aortic and pulmonary valves and closing of the aortic and pulmonary valves.
-A murmur can obscure these sounds.
+During a normal cat heartbeat, we should be able to detect sounds such as the S1 ‘lub’ sound, caused by the opening of the aortic and pulmonary valves and closing of the atrioventricular valves.
+We can also hear the S2 ‘dub’ sounds which is the opening and closing of both the aortic and pulmonary valves.
+A heart murmur in cats can obscure these sounds.

 Types of heart murmurs in cats

 Heart murmurs can be systolic (during ventricular contraction) or diastolic (during ventricular relaxation).
 However, they can also be categorized due to their intensity.
-For this reason, there is an incremental grading system which is used to chart the extent of the condition:
+For this reason, there is an incremental grading system of feline heart murmurs which is used to chart the extent of the condition:

 - Grade I: audible in a certain area and somewhat difficult to hear.